fdciabdul/new-ovoid-nodejs/README.md

 updated and working  : 14/06/2023

 ## Installation
-You can install this library by cloning this repository and then running `npm install` in your terminal.
+You can install this library by running `npm install` in your terminal.

 ```bash
 npm install ovoid-new